 - There are three main credit rating agencies that assign ratings to financial institutions, namely Fitch, Standard and Poor and Moody's.
 When these agencies assign ratings, they take account of any country specific circumstances.
-Ratings are therefore applicable worldwide; hence the risk of investing with two different counterparties that have similar ratings is the same, irrespective of their country of origin. - Definitions of the credit ratings of the three main credit rating agencies are summarised in Annex 2.
-Full details are available upon request. - Credit ratings are continually monitored, with changes in credit ratings being notified by the Council's treasury management advisors.
-Counterparties will be removed from the Pension Fund's lending list in the event that they receive a downgrading to their credit rating status below the minimum criteria outlined above. - Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director for Corporate and Customer Services, in consultation with the Chairman of the Pension Fund Board (or Deputy Chairman of the Pension Fund Board if the Chairman is unavailable). - Money Market Funds (MMFs) are short term pooled investments that are placed, by a manager, in a wide range of money market instruments.
+Ratings are therefore applicable worldwide; hence the risk of investing with two different counterparties that have similar ratings is the same, irrespective of their country of origin. - Definitions of the credit ratings of the three main credit rating agencies were included last year and are not reproduced within this report, but are available upon request. - The criteria outlined above will ensure that funds are only invested with high quality counterparties. - Not all ratings categories are assessed by each of the ratings agencies. - Counterparties will only be considered for inclusion on the Pension Fund's lending list if they have all of the following credit ratings: - Short term rating. - Long term rating. - Viability / financial strength rating. - Support rating. - For group organisations, the viability rating of the group will be used if an individual entity does not have a viability rating. - A minimum viability rating of a+ will apply to non UK financial institutions. - Where a counterparty is rated by more than one credit rating agency, the lowest ratings will be used to determine whether or not it is included on the counterparty list. - Credit ratings are continually monitored, with changes in credit ratings being notified by the Council's treasury management advisors.
+Counterparties will be removed from the Pension Fund's lending list in the event that they receive a downgrading to their credit rating status below the minimum criteria outlined above. - Counterparties that are placed on 'negative ratings watch' will remain on the Pension Fund's lending list at the discretion of the Executive Director for Finance, in consultation with the Chairman of the Pension Fund Board (or Deputy Chairman of the Pension Fund Board if the Chairman is unavailable) - Money Market Funds (MMFs) are short term investment instruments; they are pooled investments that are placed, by a manager, in a wide range of money market instruments.
 The size of the investment pool of a MMF enables the manager to not only offer the flexibility of overnight and call money, but also the stability and returns of longer dated deposits.
 Strict rules and criteria are set down by the official rating agencies, covering the types of investment counterparties used, the maturity distribution of the funds and investment concentrations.
-The MMFs that the Pension Fund uses will be denominated in sterling and be regulated within the EU.
+The MMFs that the Pension Fund will use for this purpose will all be denominated in sterling and be regulated within the EU.